 There are more than twenty types of known STDs, and some of them have had a resurgence during the past few years, most notably Chlamydia and Gonorrhea.

-Common STDs And How They Damage Pregnant Mothers And Newborns
+STDs And How They Hurt Pregnant Mothers And Newborns

 HPV stands for Human Papilloma Virus.
 Over Seventy-nine million Americans have been diagnosed with some form of HPV.
 There are many strains of the virus, and some of them may cause genital warts or cervical cancer.
 Most people who contract the virus will clear the disease within a few weeks, like most other viruses.

 If STD tests conclude a mother has contracted HPV while pregnant, the treatment is usually postponed until after the baby is born.
 Hormones released during pregnancy can cause genital warts to swell.
 Rarely can they swell to a size that would hinder the baby from exiting the womb?
 In this case, a C-section would be necessary.

 There have been a few reported cases where mothers pass on the disease to the child during their birth.
 Sometimes this can lead to the growth of tumors in the baby’s throat.
 The tumors can be removed surgically but will likely recur in the future.

 If a mother knows she has HPV before birth, a doctor can closely monitor her newborn.
 If he sees that tumors are developing, he can remove them before they completely block the baby’s airways.